neilg63/file-organiser/README.md

 - Fixed an off-by-one in `--max-depth`/`-d`: it previously scanned one level shallower than requested (`-d 5` only reached 4 levels of nested subdirectories).
 Verified against a real move/delete run, not just listing/counting, since this gate also controls which directories get operated on.
 - Raised the default `--max-depth` from 5 to 10.
 Benchmarked scanning an 18,000-file, 20-level-deep tree: time scales linearly with file count regardless of depth, no blowup, thanks in part to the cloning fixes above.
 - Fixed the main cause of very slow scans on projects with large `node_modules` trees: matching a nested file to its containing directory was an O(files x directories) linear scan re-allocating a string per candidate, and computing each directory's subdirectory count for display did its own redundant `readdir` + per-entry `stat`, entirely independent of the main scan, for every directory encountered.
 Both are now O(1)/lazy.
 Verified this is an asymptotic fix, not just a constant-factor speedup: 5x the directories and 1.67x the files only cost 2.8x more time, not the ~8x a quadratic algorithm would produce.
+- Fixed `size()` re-stat-ing every file on each call instead of caching it - it was being called ~4 times per file across a scan, confirmed by an atomic counter (98,230 calls for 23,623 files).
+Now extracted once, alongside the modified time, from a single `metadata()` call at construction.
+- Added a "disk usage" figure alongside "total size"; see [Disk Usage vs Apparent Size](#disk-usage-vs-apparent-size).
+- Relabelled "tot. size"/"min. size"/"max. size" to "total size"/"min size"/"max size".
 - Various internal performance fixes to avoid unnecessary cloning when summarising large directory trees.